-Small Servicer Exemption Limit Must Be Increased.
-To preserve the role of community banks in mortgage servicing, where consolidation has clearly harmed borrowers, the CFPB’s small servicer exemption limit must be increased from 5,000 loans to 30,000 loans or a maximum unpaid principal balance of $5 billion in mortgages serviced.
+To preserve the role of community banks in mortgage servicing, where consolidation has clearly harmed borrowers, the CFPB’s small servicer exemption limit should be increased from 5,000 loans to 30,000 loans or a maximum principal balance of $5 billion in mortgages serviced.
 New regulation has approximately doubled the cost of servicing with a direct impact on the consumer cost of mortgage credit.
-However, the full benefit of increasing the small servicer exemption limit cannot be realized without corresponding relief from the punitive capital treatment of mortgage servicing assets (MSAs) under Basel III.
-(See resolution titled “Regulatory Capital: Basel III and the Standardized Approach” for more detail.)
 Community banks above the 5,000-loan limit have a proven record of strong, personalized servicing and no record of abusive practices.
-To put the 30,000-loan limit in perspective, consider that the five largest servicers service an average portfolio of 6.8 million loans each and employ as many as 10,000 people each in their servicing departments.
-The top 5 mortgage servicers each have more than $300 billion in unpaid principal balance on mortgages serviced.
+To put the 30,000-loan limit in perspective, the five largest servicers service an average portfolio of 6.8 million loans each and employ as many as 10,000 people each in their servicing departments.
+The top five mortgage servicers each have more than $300 billion in unpaid principal balance on mortgages serviced.
+The full benefit of increasing the small servicer exemption limit cannot be realized without corresponding relief from the punitive capital treatment of mortgage servicing assets (MSAs) under Basel III.
+(See resolution titled “The Community Bank Leverage Ratio and Regulatory Capital” for more detail.)

-Staff Contacts: Ron Haynie and Joe Gormley
+Staff Contacts: Ron Haynie and Rhonda Thomas-Whitley